Skip to main content

 While it may require more than a weekly dusting, there are ways to greatly improve the air quality in your home.
 Here are some ideas to help you get started.

-If you smoke inside, the smell is the least of your worries.
-The American Lung Association states that secondhand smoke “causes an estimated 3,000 lung cancer deaths and up to 50,000 heart disease deaths.”
-And for children, secondhand smoke can lead to problems, like asthma and pneumonia.
-So for the sake of you and your loved ones, don’t smoke indoors.
+If anyone smokes inside, the smell is just the beginning of your problems.
+The American Lung Association states that secondhand smoke "causes an estimated 3,000 lung cancer deaths and up to 50,000 heart disease deaths."
+For children, secondhand smoke can lead to asthma and pneumonia.
+For the health of everyone in your home, make it a strict no-smoking environment.

 Your nose might love that clean linen scent of air fresheners, but the rest of your body doesn’t.
 According to WebMD, “synthetic fragrances in laundry products and air fresheners emit dozens of different chemicals into the air.”
 To rid yourself of these pollutants, transition to natural fresheners.
 Buy a box of baking soda, sprinkle some lavender essential oil, or crack open a window.